The Nourishment Fund

 1

-Your monetary donations go directly towards supporting local Black women-owned businesses and nourishing Black women/non-binary individuals.
+Your monetary donations go directly towards supporting local BIPOC women-owned businesses and nourishing community members.

 Venmo: @dana-plucinski